jasonjurotich/JJ-GAS/SETUP UBUNTU.md

     I have this mapped to shift W
 :bd close the file browser (or buffer)
 :vs path/to/file.txt to open a file directly

+TERMINAL
+pause Vim with Ctrl + Z,
+play in the terminal,
+then return to exactly where you left with Vim by just typing the command fg.

+or

+:vert term (opens terminal on the side) write exit in terminal
+:bd to close the buffer

 v = select lines